The pitfalls and potential of being feeling creatures who think

 While emotions play a big role in the workplace, they’re not always taken seriously by leaders.
 Feelings may seem too gauzy and end up brushed aside as noise.
 But neuroscience and new brain research reveals how critical the recognition of emotion can be to your success or failure — either driving trust and connection or leading to depletion and plummeting productivity.

-Last year, the World Health Organization declared burnout an occupational syndrome, defining it this way:
+In 2019, the World Health Organization declared burnout an occupational syndrome, defining it this way:

 “Burnout is a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”